epigraphy-info/epigraphy-info/meeting_pages/workshop_5.md

 *The aim of this workshop is to move forward on the key question of metadata related to epigraphy by consolidating and using the EAGLE vocabularies.*

-Please follow this link for further information about this session and to register: [https://epinfovworkshoptm.eventbrite.nl](https://epinfovworkshoptm.eventbrite.nl).
+Please follow this link for further information about this session and to register: [https://epinfovworkshoptm.eventbrite.nl](https://epinfovworkshoptm.eventbrite.nl){:target="_blank" rel="noopener"}.
-To complete your registration send us (info@epigraphy.info) the registration confirmation and specify in the email if you are going to attend the session in person or virtually.
+To complete your registration send us ([info@epigraphy.info](mailto:info@epigraphy.info)) the registration confirmation and specify in the email if you are going to attend the session in person or virtually.
 A second circular with further details and information about the election procedure of the new steering committee will follow in September.

-If you have any questions, please do not hesitate to contact the Epigraphy.info committee (info@epigraphy.info).
+If you have any questions, please do not hesitate to contact the Epigraphy.info committee ([info@epigraphy.info](mailto:info@epigraphy.info)).